MateusLanzoni/NBA-Player-Height-Search/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [NBA Player Height Search Git]([https://facebook.github.io/create-react-app/docs/getting-started](https://github.com/MateusLanzoni/NBA-Player-Height-Search)).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Check out the [React documentation](https://reactjs.org/) to learn React.